 Local governments in Delaware also generally lack authority to regulate firearms and ammunition.

-In 2016, Delaware had the 14th lowest gun death rate per capita among the states, and 111 people died from firearm-related injuries that year.
-In 2016, Delaware supplied the 22nd highest number of crime guns to other states at the 21st highest rate among the states, though the state imported more crime guns than it exported.
+In 2017, Delaware had the 15th lowest gun death rate among the states, and 111 people died from firearm-related injuries that year.
+Delaware also supplied crime guns to other states at the 21st highest rate among the states, though the state imported roughly the same number of guns as it exported.